 “The symbol of Baphomet was used by the Knights Templar to represent Satan.
 Through the ages this symbol has been called by many different names.
 Among these are: The Goat of Mendes, The Goat of a Thousand Young, The Black Goat, The Judas Goat, and perhaps the most appropriately, The Scapegoat.

 Baphomet represents the Powers of Darkness combined with the generative fertility of the goat.
 In its “pure” form the pentagram is shown encompassing the figure of a man in the five points of the star – three points up, two pointing down – symbolizing man’s spiritual nature.
 In Satanism the pentagram is also used, but since Satanism represents the carnal instincts of man, or the opposite of spiritual nature, the pentagram is inverted to perfectly accommodate the head of the goat – its horns, representing duality, thrust upwards in defiance; the other three points inverted, or the trinity denied.
 The Hebraic figures around the outer circle of the symbol which stem from the magical teachings of the Kabala, spell out “Leviathan”, the serpent of the watery abyss, and identified with Satan.
 These figures correspond to the five points of the inverted star.”
-14
+[14.
+Anton Lavey, The Satanic Bible]

 Baphomet is a composite creation symbolic of alchemical realization through the union of opposite forces.
 Occultists believe that, through the mastery of life force, one is able to produce magick and spiritual enlightenment.
 Eliphas Levi’s depiction of Baphomet included several symbols alluding to the raising of the kundalini – serpentine power – which ultimately leads to the activation of the pineal gland, also known as the “third eye”.
 So, from an esoteric point of view, Baphomet represents this occult process.

 However, over time the symbol has come to signify much more than its esoteric meaning.
-Through controversies, Baphomet became, depending of the point of view, a representation of everything that is good in occultism or everything that is evil in occultism.
-It is, in fact, the ultimate “scapegoat”, the face of witchcraft, black magick and Satanism.
+Through controversies, Baphomet became, depending on the point of view, a representation of everything that is good in occultism or everything that is evil in occultism.
+It is, in fact, the ultimate “scapegoat”, the face of witchcraft, black magick, and Satanism.
 The fact that the symbol is rather monstrous and grotesque has probably helped propel the symbol to its level of infamy as it never fails to shock organized religions while attracting those who rebel against them.

 Since gaining widespread recognition in popular culture, the image of Baphomet is now used as a symbol of anything regarding occultism and ritualism.
 In corporate-owned mass media, which has ties with secret societies, the figure of Baphomet appears in the oddest places, often to audiences too young to understand the occult reference.
 Is Baphomet used in pop culture as a symbol of the power of the occult elite over the ignorant masses?